VMP to unveil Military Static Display Equipment on Oct. 9

 “In the next couple of months, we hope to get them looking like they were originally were in Vietnam with the camouflage netting on the back of them, ammo cans, with fake ammo, water cans, spare tire and a spare piece of track,” said Brinn.

 Additionally, last Wednesday, the park received another piece of equipment, the M115 eight inch Howitzer gun, at 36 feet long and weighing in at 32,000 pounds.
-The gun is a military artillery equipment piece used in World War II, the Korean War and the Vietnam War.
-According to Brinn, starting out the gun could shoot 10 miles, today the guns can shoot almost 26 miles.
+The gin is a military artillery equipment piece used in World War II, the Korean War and the Vietnam War.
+According to Brinn, starting out the gun could shoot ten miles, today the guns can shoot almost 26 miles.

 With all these pieces coming to the park over the last several weeks, its easy to wonder how this makes Brinn and Nentwig feel.